numman-ali/url-shortner/README.md

     - Has user service to accompany registration
     - Holds the user model with type annotations
 - Urls Module
-    - Controller hands all requests from user (protected by JwtGuard) and serializes response with UrlDto
+    - Controller handles all requests from user (protected by JwtGuard) and serializes response with UrlDto
     - Service handles creation, retrieval and deletion of saved URLs
-    - PreSave on typegoose model saves the shortId to DB
+    - PreSave on typegoose model adds the shortId (checking it's unique) to the document
     - Unit testing written thoroughly in Jest for this module
 - AppModule
     - Builds the whole app and serves the client side Vue SPA